 - The burial authority

 You can send the completed form by email or by post, though keep in mind that your application may take longer by post.

 What to do if you live in Scotland

-In Scotland, the process is slightly different.
-The law requires that all of the paperwork and negotiations be carried out by a trained solicitor, so your first port of call should be seeking one out.
-He or she will then confirm the location of the burial and obtain a ‘Feasibility Certificate’ from the administrator of the cemetery in question, then contact the local Sheriff to grant the license.
+If you live in Scotland, the law says that all the exhumation paperwork and negotiations must be carried out by a trained solicitor.
+So you’ll need to find a solicitor who can help you with making the application.
+He or she will then confirm the location of the burial and get a ‘Feasibility Certificate’ from the administrator of the cemetery.
+After that, they’ll contact the local sheriff to grant the licence.

-Once the license has been approved, you can then make arrangements with the cemetery administrator for the exhumation to take place.
-Depending on what is to happen to the body after its exhumation, you may want to find a funeral director, contact the crematorium or arrange for the body to be interred in another plot.
+Once the licence has been approved, you can make arrangements with the cemetery administrator for the exhumation to take place.

 What to do if you live in Northern Ireland